KevinFlanagan7/Masters-Quiz/README.md

 - Once the player's name has been entered the quiz can be started to the sound of the Masters theme tune for added user experience.
 - There is the optional mute button so the user can mute quiz audio if they want to play in a quiet area.
-- The cursor is set to be in the name input field once pages loads for user convenience.
+- The cursor is set to be in the name input field once page loads for user convenience.
 - There is a pointer configured to appear once you scroll over input field, Start Quiz and Mute icon for larger screen sizes.

     <details><summary>Instructions Pointer Feature Screenshot</summary>